JacksonLeone/WelcomeToTheJobHunt/README.md

 # WelcomeToTheJobHunt
-Game that simulates the trials and tribulations of online job applications
+Game that simulates the trials and tribulations of online job applications.